 executes Initialize

-, which calls this delegate to notify PakPlatformFile
+, and this delegate can be invoked to notify PakPlatformFile

-: Directories to keep in memory when unloading PakEntry filenames.bShrinkPakEntriesMemoryUsage
+- DirectoryRootsToKeepInMemoryWhenUnloadingPakEntryFilenames: Directories to retain in memory when unloading PakEntry filenames.

-is enabled, memory will be saved by hashing the filename list in Pak, but wildcard matching for paths will no longer be available.
+is enabled, it will save memory by hashing the list of filenames in the Pak.
+However, after unloading the Pak entry filenames, wildcard matching paths will no longer be usable.

 Compress Textures

-Texture compression is lossy and can reduce both package size and memory size upon loading.
-Even with lossy compression, the quality reduction on mobile is often not noticeable and can be set based on project needs.
+Texture compression is a lossy process that can reduce both package size and memory size when loaded.
+Although it is lossy, the reduction in quality on mobile platforms is often negligible, and settings can be adjusted based on project circumstances.

-In previous notes, it was mentioned you can adjust the default resource quality and size level in Project Settings
+In previous notes, it was mentioned that the default asset quality and size level can be set in Project Settings

 - Cooker